ciotlosm/docs-lovelace/Readme.md

 You can also have custom cards now.
 The way to add custom cards is [really easy](https://developers.home-assistant.io/docs/en/lovelace_custom_card.html)!

 ## Views
 These are exactly as before, tab views with icons or text that help you manage large dashboards with many entities.
 The views have now deep links like `/lovelace/3`.
-You can also assing your custom ids
+You can also assign your own custom id.

 ![views](https://user-images.githubusercontent.com/7738048/41777460-0c432b6e-7634-11e8-8738-ca078a552d06.gif)